Bazzomir/Humble-Superhero-API/README.md

 You have now successfully downloaded, installed, and run a Humble-Superhero-API application locally.
 Happy coding!

 ### `Please ensure all steps are completed correctly.`

+### "If I had more time":
+ - I would deploy the project so that it is available to everyone, without having to download and install it locally.
+ - I would make the Search bar functional for easier searching.
+ - I would add an option to upload a picture of the Superhero.
+ - I would connect it to a database (MongoDB) so that all Superheroes are constantly available.